Offices | Minutes | Policies | Calendar | History | Cemetery | Resources

 Tyrone Union Cemetery burial records are comprised of historic indexes and information obtained from headstones.

-The records may be viewed in sections by last name from the seletions below or by downloading this pdf of the complete list.
-Both formats are easily searchable by using the "find" feature in either your web browser or pdf reader.
+The records may be viewed in sections by last name from the selections below or by downloading this pdf of the complete list.
+Both formats are easily searched by using the "find" feature in either your web browser or pdf reader.
 When it comes time to visit the cemetery, the maps will guide you to the location of burial.

 Veterans are included in the complete list, but are listed separately here, including ones that have been memorialized.